mantidproject/documents/Help/SingleCrystal/ALF Auto Alignment/ALF-Visualization.md

 # Merged Data Visualization

 This document contains information on how to create a merged visualization of data from multiple runs and at different rotations.
-I will first lay out the process and then walk through this example script **(LINK)**.
+I will first lay out the process and then walk through [this example script](/resource/ALF_Visualise.py).

 To perform this, you will need data from a vanadium calibration run.
 Vanadium scatters uniformly and thus such a run provides baseline data on the detectors used for normalisation later in the process.